Skip to main content

 Palm oil originating in Borneo and Sumatra accounts for more than half of all palm oil produced in the world.
 WWF works with companies and producers to adopt responsible practices that safeguard against deforestation and restore previously deforested or degraded areas essential for wildlife movements and benefits to people.

 WWF also supports small-scale farmers to participate in more sustainable markets through building capacity for more efficient, nature-friendly production practices.
-In the PT Alam Bukit Tigapuluh ecosystem restoration concession in Thirty Hills, WWF is working with rubber farmers to use a traceability tool that maps rubber farms and can provide assurance to downstream buyers that their rubber is deforestation-, conversion- and exploitation-free, an increasingly common requirement to access global markets.
+In the PT Alam Bukit Tigapuluh ecosystem restoration concession in Thirty Hills, WWF is working with rubber farmers to use a traceability tool that maps rubber farms and can provide assurance to downstream buyers that their rubber is deforestation-, conversion-, and exploitation-free, an increasingly common requirement to access global markets.

 Providing Transparency

-Deforestation in Indonesia is often driven by indiscriminate land-grabbing, corruption, and lack of law enforcement.
+Deforestation in Indonesia is often driven by indiscriminate land-grabbing, corruption, and a lack of law enforcement.
 WWF co-founded Eyes on the Forest—an alliance with local civil society groups—to monitor the status of the remaining natural forests in central Sumatra and publish reports worldwide to empower those working to protect critical habitat.

 Experts